Nooskewl/booboo/README.txt

 you'll find in the examples' data/ directories are all or partly required to make BooBoo work.

+Note: the examples and demos came about as the language evolved, so a lot of "old" style and syntax may be found in some of them.

 BooBoo is free to download, use and redistribute, but donations are appreciated.
 Send PayPal donations to: skinmarquee@gmail.com